-- a.
-Do not exceed the input voltage rating of the oscilloscope. - b.
+- Do not exceed the input voltage rating of the oscilloscope. - b.
 Do not apply signals that exceed the equivalent of about eight times the VOLTS/DIV switch settings, since large voltages may distort the display.
 For example, with a VOLTS/DIV switch setting of 0.5 V, the voltage applied to that channel should not exceed approximately 4 volts. - c.
 Use Channel 1 and Channel 2 POSITION control settings which most nearly position the signal on each channel to midscreen, when viewed in either CH 1 or CH 2 VERTICAL MODE.
-This ensures the greatest dynamic range for ADD mode operation.
+This ensures the greatest dynamic range for ADD mode operation. - d.
+To attain similar response from each channel, set both the Channel 1 and Channel 2 Input Coupling switches to the same position.